Last Updated on

 A common trap for novice helpers is to appeal the person’s sense of guilt.
 For example, “how will your family feel if you kill yourself?”
 “Think of your loved-ones.”
 It’s natural to say whatever we can think of to help the person.
 But remember suicide is driven by intolerable pain and despair.
 More pain, in the form of guilt provided by us, is not going to help.
 A suicidal person is convinced others will be better off without them so bringing loves ones into the frame won’t help.

 Some of the most promising work in suicide prevention is being done by Positive Psychology researchers.
 Traditional approaches to suicide naturally focus on reducing risks factors such as depression and hopelessness.
 However, a study by Huffman et.al.
 (2013) found exercises designed to increase gratitude—for example gratitude letters and counting blessings successfully reduced depression and suicidal ideation among hospital in-patients.

 Exercises focusing on building personal strengths were also associated with substantial improvements.
-Prof Martin Seligman has reported on studies with military personal where very low scores on ‘meaning and purpose’ predicted later suicides.
+Prof. Martin Seligman has reported on studies with military personnel where very low scores on ‘meaning and purpose’ predicted later suicides.
 These findings have resulted in programs designed to identify people at risk (i.e. people with low scores on meaning and purpose) and involving them in programs designed to enhance life meaning.

 R U OK?
 Day

 R U OK?
 Day began in Australia eight years ago.
 The day is held on the second Thursday in September and is intended to prompt us to check in with family, friends, and colleagues by asking the simple question, “R U OK?”
 Everyone is encouraged to do this one small thing to bring communities together and hopefully connect with those in our network who have been quietly struggling.
 Then, if you do find someone struggling – start a conversation.